Collab-Group/mosa-core/Source/Mosa.VisualStudio.GUI.ProjectTemplate/README.txt

-To Enable VBE, Modify Run.bat Which in Properties Folder to
-@echo off
-start "" "C:\Program Files (x86)\MOSA-Project\bin\Mosa.Launcher.Console.exe" "%cd%\%1%" "" True
-exit

-To Disable VBE, Modify Run.bat Which in Properties Folder to
-@echo off
-start "" "C:\Program Files (x86)\MOSA-Project\bin\Mosa.Launcher.Console.exe" "%cd%\%1%" "" False
-exit
+To enable VBE, modify launchSettings.json which is in Properties folder and change the False to True, and vice versa if you want to disable VBE.